 Thanks to its integration with R , complex statistical analysis and reports can be performed.
 The implementation of the DataSHIELD process allows advanced statistical data analysis across multiple studies without sharing and disclosing any individual-level data.

-Being integrated with Onyx and Mica, studies using Opal can seamlessly and securely import data collected with Onyx.
+Being integrated with Amber and Mica, studies using Opal can seamlessly and securely import data collected with Amber.
 They can also create web data portals with Mica that query Opal databases to obtain real-time aggregated reports on subject's data.

-Secured REST web services are also available allowing to automate server management (Python command line tools) or to access to data (from R or any tools that are web-capable).
+Secured REST web services are also available allowing to automate server management (Python command line tools) or to access to data (from R or Python, or any tools that are web-capable).

 Here are some of the main features of the Opal’s data warehouse technologies: